The Nepali medi-vac or helicopter rescue scam has rocked Nepal’s tourism industry

 For now it’s highly advised that trekkers and travelers to Nepal double down and make sure their insurance provider is still covering Nepal.
 See below for details.

-While many felt Nepal would let the deadline slip and cause chaos in the trekking industry it had no choice but to abide by the insurance companies deadline.
 The exposure of the helicopter trekking scam has seriously damaged Nepal’s reputation from the top down.
-Greed and corruption has embarrassed and tarnished the entire country.
+Greed, corruption, denial and delay has embarrassed and tarnished the entire country.

-Will it recover?
-This is solely in the hands of Nepal.
-The choice is very clear.
+Where things go from here is solely in the hands of Nepal.
+There is one choice that has been made very clear.
 Stop treating tourists like walking wallets and go back to treating them like honored guests.
 The latter is why people have always visited and want to continue visiting Nepal.
+People will stopping visiting Nepal if they feel they are either being cheated, involved in fraud or their lives are being placed in danger.

-Today, Nepal is still open to trekking and insurance is still being issued.
+Today, Nepal is still open to trekking and travel insurance is still being issued.

-There are new regulations in place despite reports that they are not being carries out.
-It means insurance is still being issued and treks continue on.
-What this means is that it’s now more important than ever to research your trek to Nepal.
+Insurance is still being issued and treks continue on.
+For now this means it’s now more important than ever to research your trek to Nepal.

 The Himalayan mountains are large and vast.
 It’s not about just getting the cheapest package tour to see them.
 It’s a proper trek and you need to be prepared!
 In all cases for tourists wanting to trek in Nepal doing research into your trek beforehand can really make a difference.